We can get a good overview of a polar bear population's ecology by following just a few animals intensively.

 We always put collars on bears loosely enough that if a bear really wants to remove it, it can do so by pushing the collar over its head.
 But, the hope is that we will remove the collar when we recapture the bear.

-Most collars are now fitted with an automatic release mechanism that will open the collar and let it drop off.
-The release mechanism has a clock, and we can set the day that we want it to drop off.
+The basic and most reliable release mechanism has a clock, and we can set the day that we want it to drop off.
 We usually set the timer so that the collar will fall off shortly after the batteries are drained and the collar is no longer transmitting.
 That way, if we have not recaptured the bear and removed the collar, the bear is not forced to wear a collar that is no longer working.
 In addition to the timed release mechanism, the collars are attached with steel nuts and brass bolts.
 In a salt water environment, this system eventually corrodes and the collar will fall off even if the release mechanism fails.
-Failing that, the collar belting eventually will wear out and then drop off, but this takes longer and we try to not have collars on bears aftter they have stopped providing data.
+Failing that, the collar belting eventually will wear out and then drop off, but this takes longer and we try to not have collars on bears after they have stopped providing data.

 Once they fall off, a VHF beacon allows us to find the collar, refit it with new batteries, and send it out again.